ddimatos/git-release-workflow/develop-release-deploy.md

    A pull request that has feature code, fixes, bug fixes etc is very long to review and very difficult for the code reviewer.

    * This happens often when:
-     * someone either is working on a feature branch and sundenly is tasked with new work
+     * someone either is working on a feature branch and suddenly is tasked with new work
      * think they can squeeze in a an unrelated fix to this branch because they think no one will notice or its no big deal
-     * don't really understand Git and think they will lose their current work thus they should have checked out a new branch and started the new task and at anytine checked out the prior banch and picked up where they left off.
+     * don't really understand Git and think they will lose their current work thus they should have checked out a new branch and started the new task and at anytime checked out the prior branch and picked up where they left off.
      * they are lazy
   * This causes:
     * a cluttered git log